 We also offer graduate assistantships on a competitive basis.
 Contact the coordinator for assistance with this inquiry.

-You can applied for financial aid online.
+You can apply for financial aid online.
 Please submit your FAFSA online to get started.

 In addition, our Nursing online MS offers both full- and part-time graduate assistantships.
 Please get in touch directly with the department, or consult the Graduate Nursing Student Handbook for